payload10/Port-Scanner/README.md

 #### Is the script as good as Nmap

-No, this script is just for understand how things migh work in the background.
+No, this script is just for understanding how things might work in the background.

 #### Will the script scan all the ports